curiousest/predict-AQI/report.md

 #### Choice of Regressor

-Convolutional neural networks might be a good choice for this problem because it has some time-series features (uses n-hours-in-the-past AQI features, for x ϵ 1..24).
-However, convolutional neural networks are difficult to tune and out of the scope of this project [xxx].

 Multi-layer perceptron regressors were chosen because of their flexibility and because they are well-suited to approximating the extremely complex real-world events that cause a pollution measurement to change over time.
 Also, there is enough data that they will be useful (on the order of 30k rows of usable data per location).

 The choice of using several multi-layer perceptron regressors as well as layering them was made because: